TobiMayr/url-shortener/readme.md

 ### Functionality
 - have user authentication that enables individual users to manage their urls
 - let the user choose how long the shortUrl should be valid or set a TTL for every url
+- have option to set a short url instead of generating a random one